 Gender, Education, and Covid-19: Impact of the Pandemic in a Marginalized Neighbourhood in Delhi

-Started in 2021, this longitudinal study explores the impact of the Covid-19 pandemic, the subsequent lockdown of schools and shrinking of educational opportunities on the lives of girls between 14 and 17 years in an unauthorised neighbourhood in Delhi.
-It is an ethnographic study that centralises the location of the participants in this neighbourhood of nearly 1.5 million people which only has one senior secondary school.
-Given the preexisting precarities for these girls even before the pandemic, the project argues that the creation of new markets in education during and after covid-19 and the many gendered dimensions of education of girls in India and in neighbourhoods where educational opportunities were limited to begin with severed their life chances.
-The study shows the new structures of exclusion that were created for these girls and others amid shrinking role of public education that eventually led them to dropout out of schools or negotiate for opportunities in an already unequal educational system.
+Started in 2021, this longitudinal study explored the impact of the Covid-19 pandemic, the subsequent lockdown of schools and shrinking of educational opportunities on the lives of girls in an unauthorised neighbourhood in Delhi.
+The ethnographic study centralised the location of the participants in this neighbourhood of nearly 1.5 million people which only has one senior secondary school.
+Given the preexisting precarities for these girls even before the pandemic, the project argued that the creation of new markets in education during and after covid-19 and the many gendered dimensions of education of girls in India and in neighbourhoods where educational opportunities were limited to begin with severed their life chances.
+The study examined the new structures of exclusion that were created for these girls and others amid shrinking role of public education that eventually led them to dropout out of schools or negotiate for opportunities in an already unequal educational system.
+A workshop titled ‘Pandemic and Education: Contexts of Rupture, Change and Possibilities’ was held in Delhi as part of the project in 2023 with scholars whose ethnographic and empirical works show the manifold impacts of the pandemic on education from different regions in India.
+A few papers from this workshop were published in 2025 as part of a special journal edition with Comparative Education Studies.

 Publications